10 Best Powersports Protective Chaps

 Material and Abrasion Resistance

-Leather remains the traditional favorite for powersports protective chaps because of its natural abrasion resistance and ability to mold to your body over time.
+Leather remains the traditional favorite for powersports protective chaps because of its natural abrasion resistance and ability to mold to the body over time.
 Cowhide and buffalo leather are common, with thicker cuts generally offering better slide protection.
-Some riders prefer lighter, more flexible hides for comfort in hot weather, but that can come at the current Amazon listing detail of longevity.
+Some riders prefer lighter, more flexible hides for comfort in hot weather, but that can come at the cost of longevity.
 If you ride in rain or variable climates, look for chaps that include a zip-out or snap-out thermal liner.
 Liners add warmth in cold months and can be removed to improve airflow during summer rides.
 Water-resistant treatments help, but few leather chaps are truly waterproof without sacrificing breathability.

 Feature Tradeoffs: Pockets, Zippers, and Liners